4 Health Experts Give

 11 Major Symptoms of Mag.
 Deficiency

+Magnesium and candida are closely related.
 Magnesium deficiency symptoms make up an extensive list.
-It’s as if every ailment is connected to magnesium deficiency and it’s no surprise because this mineral is needed to create more than 325 enzymes in the body (including essential liver detox enzymes) and is needed for healthy function of our parasympathetic system (rest and digest).
+It’s as if every ailment is connected to magnesium deficiency, and it’s no surprise because this mineral is needed to create more than 325 enzymes in the body (including essential liver detox enzymes) and is needed for the healthy function of our parasympathetic system (rest and digest).

-As a result, without enough magnesium in you diet, you can be left feeling anxious, tired, sluggish, and totally strung out (at the least).
-To keep it simple here is our top 10 common major red flags of magnesium deficiency:
+As a result, without enough magnesium in your diet, you can be left feeling anxious, tired, sluggish, and totally strung out (at the least).
+To keep it simple, here are our top 10 common major red flags of magnesium deficiency:

 - Constipation & gut disorders including ulcers, Crohn’s, colitis, food allergies, leaky gut